Kotlin/KEEP/proposals/jvm-expose-boxed.md

 }
 ```

 You then define operations over the opaque type using a companion.
 In Kotlin terms, that amounts to defining all operations as extension methods.
 The aforementioned SIP does not consider compatibility with Java.
-In fact, it mentions that opaque types are actually erased before going into each of the backends.
+In fact, it mentions that opaque types are simply erased before going into each of the backends.

 The closest feature to inline classes in Scala is _value classes_ ([SIP-15](https://docs.scala-lang.org/sips/value-classes.html)).
 They are available in both Scala 2 and 3 but are considered deprecated in the latter.
 Value classes follow a compilation scheme very close to Kotlin's, but the original class implementation stays available.
 In other words, it works as if the constructors and members were exposed, using our terminology.